 • Execute Cell Observatory Projects, to reconstruct circuits in mammalian cells.

 Collaborative Projects to tackle only specific parts of the circuitry, learning how to overcome key challenges and address key questions.

-• A Broad Institute – Israel Partnership for Circuit Research, a joint program with the Israel Science Foundation to tackle major challenges in cell circuitry, that includes collaborative projects, a postdoctoral training program, and an annual symposium for Israeli and Broad scientists.
+• The Broad Institute – Israel Partnership for Cell Circuit Research, a joint program with the Israel Science Foundation to tackle major challenges in cell circuitry, that includes collaborative projects, a postdoctoral training program, and an annual symposium for Israeli and Broad scientists.